vikas9522/vikas9522/README.md

 - 👋 Hi, I’m @vikas9522
-- 👀 I’m interested in cyber security and digital forensic and blockchain technology
+- 👀 I’m interested in cyber security and digital forensic,blockchain technology and web development
 - 🌱 I’m currently learning cyber security and digital forensic
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me -vt952238@gmail.com